 In other words, this is not an issue of two superpowers trying to jostle for position for their tech emissaries, it’s one superpower trying to keep it communication with its allies secure and gain potential customers in nations that heed its warnings, and another interested in expansion and high tech recon and intelligence gathering under the guise of expanding trade.
 This would be far from the first time China has offered Trojan horse projects in a similar manner.
 It’s trillion dollar Belt and Road initiative is leaving a very bad taste among Africans and Asians as they’ve essentially made countries borrow money from China to then pay a workforce made of mostly Chinese workers to build ports and bases solely in China’s strategic interest.

 In other words, China presents itself as a polite guest while trying to trick you into signing away your life savings to its shell companies, pitching the idea as a wise investment on your part.
 And it’s with this track record, on top of its widely publicized abuses of technology that it wants to run 5G across Europe and North America, where its frenemies and biggest customers reside.
-How does this not raise more red flags than, well, at a Chinese military parade?
+How does this not raise more red flags than, well, um, a Chinese military parade?
 Yes, The Donald might be a broken clock, but you know the expression about them.
 Just by virtue of being what they are, it’s inevitable that they sometimes get it right.
 In this case, Trump’s paranoia about China in general is actually well founded, and nations being courted by Huawei should be wary of becoming pawns in Xi’s grand plans to reshape the world in China’s image.